sjoerdvankreel/firefly-synth/manual.md

 There's a couple of built-in themes.
 If you want to customize, look for the themes folder in the plugin bundle.<br/>
 You can either edit an existing theme or just copy-paste a theme folder and edit that, and it will get picked up.<br/>
 Stuff you can override per-section: various colors and graph background images.<br/>
-Stuff you can override globally: title image, font (bring your own TTF), font size, various corner radii and element sizes and plugin size and aspect ratio.<br/>
+Stuff you can override globally: title image, font (bring your own TTF), font size,<br/>
+various corner radii and element sizes and plugin size and aspect ratio.

 ## Context menus
 - Right-click a parameter to show the host menu.